Ph.D., University of Oregon

-Roy F. Heynderickx, Ph.D., became the tenth president of Saint Martin’s University on January 1, 2009.
+Roy F. Heynderickx, Ph.D., will serve as Interim Co-President of Saint Martin's University until the new president is selected from a national search.
+He previously served when he became the tenth president of Saint Martin’s University on January 1, 2009.

 A native of the Northwest, Heynderickx earned his bachelor’s degree in accounting from the University of Oregon in 1975, an M.B.A. from the University of Portland in 1983, and his Ph.D. in education administration from the University of Oregon in 1992.